The proactive model is a world model, not a VLM

 Speech becomes one channel of action rather than the only one.
 For a surveillance camera in a public space the speech channel might be the only physically available action — fine.
 For a home-robot, an OR assistant, an autonomous vehicle, the action set is much wider and speech is the narrow special case.

-The world model doesn't care which channel; it picks whichever channel minimizes predicted future surprise / cost / regret.
+The world model doesn't care which channel; it picks whichever one minimizes predicted future cost / regret.
 The VLM head becomes the natural-language codec for the speech channel, not the seat of proactivity.

 The proactive loop is the world-model loop, full stop